sharadchaturveda/akasa_b-bwireframe/DOCUMENTATION_CLEANUP_SUMMARY.md

 ### Documentation Marked with // REVIEW:

-1. **ChefSection Component**
-   - Added `// REVIEW:` comment to indicate that the component is deprecated
-   - Added `// REVIEW:` comment to the import in MenuPageClient.tsx
-   - Added `// REVIEW:` comment to the usage in the return statement

 2. **ReservationInfo Component**
    - Added `// REVIEW:` comments to indicate that the component uses deprecated utilities
    - Marked imports of deprecated utilities with `// REVIEW:` comments

-3. **Document.tsx**
-   - Added `// REVIEW:` comments to chef-related preload links
-   - Added `// REVIEW:` comments to chef-related CSS

 ## Changes Made to README.md